 This year sees the thirtieth anniversary of the death in London of Hitler’s favourite architect and close friend, Albert Speer.

-Today Speer remains the most controversial and perhaps the most enigmatic of the so-called "Hitler's Henchmen."
-More important to us was was this man aware about the "Final Solution" and forced exploitation of slave labour?
+Today Speer remains the most controversial and perhaps the most enigmatic of the so-called “Hitler’s Henchmen.”
+More important to us was this man aware of the “Final Solution” and forced exploitation of slave labour?

-Albert Speer once claimed that everything in his life had came easily to him.
+Albert Speer once claimed that everything in his life had come easily to him.

 (1) Youth and the Nazi Party